We hope that you are able to find all the information you need about our school on our website.

 The safety and well-being of your children are our top priority and we are committed to working with other agencies to ensure all children are kept free from harm.
 A copy of our Child Protection policy can be viewed under policies.

-We have three Designated Safeguarding Officers in school who would be happy to talk to you about any safeguarding concerns you may have.
+We have four Designated Safeguarding Officers in school who would be happy to talk to you about any safeguarding concerns you may have.

 We take great pride in our children’s behaviour.
 We like to think that our strong home-school partnership plays a major part in encouraging the highest standards of learning behaviour.
 Our school’s Restorative Behaviour Policy, Life Skills Curriculum and Core Values ensure we have a consistent focus on positive values and a clear model of expected conduct.